• Skip to primary navigation

 3. Once cut down, we stained them, painted them, and distressed them following the same process as the doors.

 4. Finally, we attached them to the wall using a brad nail gun.
+These made a simple and rustic frame of the door.

 white bifold closet barn doors with white trim and black handles hung up in a hallway with grey walls